chinchalinchin/ontology/docs/CONFIGURATION.md

 - **Location**: _data/conf/sprites.yaml_

-This file defines the mapping between player state and spritesheet frames, along with other static information related to sprites. **Note**: the state names defined in this file must match the state maps in the _controls.yaml_.
+This file defines the mapping between player state and spritesheet frames through a group named `hero`.
+Besides the required `hero` configuration, this file will also configure the state mappings between any defined sprites and their spritesheet frames.  **Note**: the state names defined in this file must match the state maps in the _controls.yaml_.

 ```yaml
 <group>: